Parallel Deep Neural Networks Have Zero Duality Gap: Introduction

 We first note that since the training problem \eqref{eq:twolayer_primal} is non-convex, strong duality may not hold, i.e., $P\geq D$.
 Surprisingly, as shown in \cite{nnacr, ergen2020convex, ergen2020aistats}, strong duality in fact holds, i.e., $P=D$, for two-layer networks and therefore one can derive exact convex representations for the non-convex training problem in \eqref{eq:twolayer_primal}.
 However, extensions of this approach to deeper and state-of-the-art architectures are not available in the literature.
 Based on this observation, the central question we address in this paper is: \begin{block}

 \emph{Does strong duality hold for deep neural networks?} \end{block} Depending on the answer to the question above, an immediate next questions we address is \begin{block}

-\emph{Can we characterize the duality gap (P-D)?} \emph{Is there an architecture for which strong duality holds independent of the depth?} \end{block} Consequently, throughout the paper, we provide a full characterization of convex duality for deeper neural networks.
-Then, based on this characterization, we propose a modified architecture for which strong duality holds regardless of depth.
+\emph{Can we characterize the duality gap (P-D)?} \emph{Is there an architecture for which strong duality holds regardless of the depth?} \end{block} Consequently, throughout the paper, we provide a full characterization of convex duality for deeper neural networks.
+We observe that the dual of the convex dual problem of the nonconvex minimum norm problem of deep networks correspond to a minimum norm problem of deep networks with parallel branches.
+Based on this characterization, we propose a modified architecture for which strong duality holds regardless of depth.